Clarifai/old-docs/api-guide/walkthroughs/visual-text-recognition-walkthrough.md

 # Visual Text Recognition (VTR) Walkthrough

-Visual text recognition helps you convert typed, handwritten or printed text in images and videos into machine-encoded text.
+Visual text recognition helps you convert printed text in images and videos into machine-encoded text.
 You can input a scanned document, a photo of a document, a scene-photo (such as the text on signs and billboards), or text superimposed on an image (such as in a meme) and output the words and individual characters present in the images.
 VTR lets you "digitize" text so that it can be edited, searched, stored, displayed and analyzed.

 ![](../../images/vtr.jpg)

+{% hint style="info" %}
+Please note: The current version of our VTR model is not designed for use with handwritten text, or documents with tightly-packed text (like you might see on the page of a novel, for example).
+{% endhint %}

 ## How VTR works